Skip to content

 from typing import TypedDict, List, Optional

-# Enterprise workflow state with comprehensive tracking
+# Data processing workflow state with comprehensive tracking

 class WorkflowState(TypedDict):

-messages: List[str] # Communication history
+messages: List[str] # Processing status updates

-current_step: str # Active workflow stage
+current_step: str # Active processing stage

-completed_tasks: List[str] # Audit trail
+completed_tasks: List[str] # Processing audit trail

-agent_context: dict # Shared knowledge base
+data_context: dict # Shared processing metadata

-error_state: Optional[str] # Failure handling
+error_state: Optional[str] # Processing failure handling

-# Initialize the enterprise workflow graph
+# Initialize the data processing workflow graph

 workflow = StateGraph(WorkflowState)

-Core Architecture Principles:
+Core Architecture Principles

-Nodes and Edges (7 minutes)
+Nodes and Edges

-File: src/session3/workflow_nodes.py - Node implementations
+File: src/session3/workflow_nodes_course.py - Node implementations

-def research_node(state: WorkflowState):
+def data_validation_node(state: WorkflowState):

-"""Research phase of the workflow"""
+"""Data quality validation phase of the processing workflow"""

-# Add research logic here
+# Add data validation logic here

 return {